oVirt/ovirt-site/source/release/3.6/index.html.md

 # oVirt 3.6.0 ALPHA Release Notes

-### ALPHA RELEASE

-The oVirt Project is working on oVirt 3.6.0 Alpha release.
-In order to install it you've to enable oVirt 3.6 pre release repository.
-See below section on Install / Upgrade for having detailed instructions.

 ### Docker Integration

 oVirt Engine setup now provides [ Cinder and Glance](CinderGlance Docker Integration) automated deployment using Docker